 1. Including the overseas assets in a will made in Singapore

 It is possible to include overseas property in a will which is written in Singapore.
 When a will is written and probated in Singapore, Singapore law applies to the administration of the estate.
-The usual laws relating to statutory obligations to spouses and dependents apply.
-However as stated above, the eventual recognition and execution of the will in the foreign jurisdiction is subject to the foreign court’s discretion and it there are conflicting domestic law in the respective jurisdictions.
+The usual laws relating to statutory obligations to spouses and dependants apply.
+However as stated above, the eventual recognition and execution of the will in the foreign jurisdiction is subject to the foreign court’s discretion and if there are conflicting domestic law in the respective jurisdictions.

 Which jurisdictions would recognise a will made in Singapore?